azhkanst/azhkanst/README.md

 *Grab some tea or cola, i'm yo boy, gattsy waggy*

-I like tinkering and post random projects here, but game developing is my main passion.
+I like tinkering and post random projects here, but developing is my main passion.
 I share some of my projects here that you can also tinker with!
 Yes let's be Tinker from dota and tinker tinkering tink.

 <img src="https://cdn.akamai.steamstatic.com/apps/dota2/videos/dota_react/heroes/renders/tinker.png" width="150" height="125">